sop/cygwin-util/README.md

 Cygwin directory, a `CYGDIR` environment variable must be defined with a value of Cygwin installation directory (eg. `C:\cygwin64`).

-Execute `register-filetype.cmd` as an administrator to add `.sh` file type into registry.
+Execute `register-filetype.cmd` to add `.sh` file type into registry.

 ## Usage
 You can write a script file with `.sh` extension and an interpreter